 The same cases that have raised alarms about the dangers of gray zone conflict—Russian incursions in Georgia and Ukraine and cyber campaigns targeting many other countries—also present a convenient opportunity for testing our alternative explanation.
 The deterrence gradient can be operationalized geographically: credibility is highest for United States immediate deterrence and lowest in Russia’s Eurasian backyard, with decreasing values for Western NATO members, newer Eastern members, and European non-members.
-We found that Russia systematically pulls its punches along this gradient, employing a greater variety of means with more lethal intensity where it is weakest and conducting only ambiguous information operations where it is highest.
+We found that Russia systematically pulls its punches along this gradient, employing a greater variety of means with more lethal intensity where deterrence is weakest and conducting only ambiguous information operations where deterrence is most robust.
 Recent Russian interventions offer the paradigmatic exemplars of gray zone conflict, but the conventional wisdom about it is wrong.
 Russia does not have a general purpose capability that it can use at will to destabilize any Western democracy or undermine any deterrence posture.
 Rather it acts opportunistically as circumstances enable it to hassle its adversaries and their clients without, however, risking a military confrontation that it does not desire.
 The flip side of this logic, however, is that Russia is willing to call NATO’s bluffs in cases where it can reasonably expect that NATO is unwilling to intervene.
 The case of Georgia (and even more so Chechnya and less so Ukraine) illustrates Russian willingness to indulge efficiency considerations (i.e., take the gloves off) when there is little prospect of NATO punishment.

 This argument has implications for the debate over NATO expansion after the Cold War.
 Posed in starkly binary terms, expansion is seen as either a stabilizing force for Europe in the face of Russian recidivism or an irresponsible provocation of legitimate Russian security interests fueled by liberal delusions (McFaul, Sestanovich, and Mearsheimer 2014; Mearsheimer 2014).
 If deterrence and conflict are continuous variables, however, then the real question is not simply whether NATO should or should not have expanded its security guarantees, but how far.
-One might thus argue that the first round of expansion to include the Eastern-Central countries (Poland, Hungary, Czech Republic) under the NATO umbrella helped to stabilize an historically conflict-prone part of Europe in a period in which Russia was willing to accept a downward revision of its European influence consonant with its greatly reduced relative power after the fall of the Soviet Union.
+One might thus argue that the first round of expansion to include the Eastern-Central countries (Poland, Hungary, Czech Republic) under the NATO umbrella helped to stabilize an historically conflict-prone part of Europe in a period in which Russia was willing to accept a downward revision of its European influence after the fall of the Soviet Union.
 Perhaps later rounds which brought in Baltic and Balkan countries also made sense in whole or part.
 This is not the place to debate this history.
 We merely wish to point out that the alternative perspectives of NATO provocation and Russian aggression are better conceived as context specific variables rather than absolute qualities of either actor.